facias914/A-Simple-Detector-is-a-Strong-Tracker/README.md

 ```
 #### 2.TC-Filtering
 TC-Filtering can be applied either during the post-processing stage of object detection inference or at the final model ensembling stage.
-Here, we only provide the code for model fusion.
+Here, we only provide the code for model results ensemble.
 First, the detection results that need to be fused and the data that needs to be inferred should be organized into the given format (./TC_Filtering/results).
 Then, run the following code according to your own requirements:
 ```shell
 python ./TC_Filtering/code_concat.py